sniffie-helsinki/sniffie-docs/SniffieV1Enterprise/sqs/examples/with-authentication/typescript/README.md

 # Sniffie SQS Poller - Typescript

 ## Prerequisite
-Fill in the variables to poll.php:
+Fill in the variables to poll.ts:

-- $queue = ''; // queue url: string, get this from Sniffie
+- const queue = ''; // queue url: string, get this from Sniffie
-- $env = 'staging';
+- const env = process.env.ENV; // blank or staging, if you are using staging environment
-- $accountId = null; // accountId: number, get this from Sniffie
+- const accountId = null; // accountId: number, get this from Sniffie
-- $apiKey = ''; // apiKey: string, get this from Sniffie
+- const apiKey = ''; // apiKey: string, get this from Sniffie

 ## Test
 Run `npm install`